 The Maritime Museum offers a hands-on look at San Diego's days as a bustling seaport.
-You can tour all types of historic vessels, from sailing ships to submarines.
+You can tour all types of historic vessels, from sailing ships to submarines, including the world's oldest active ship, the Star of India.
 Recent visitors said the boat tours gave them a new understanding of the workmanship and skill required of sailors.
-"I came away with a huge appreciation of the difficulties of serving on a submarine," said one TripAdvisor reviewer.
-Past visitors also note that you should plan to wear pants and sturdy shoes to easily maneuver the narrow, low corridors inside the ships.
+Past travelers also note that you should plan to wear pants and sturdy shoes to easily maneuver the narrow, low corridors inside the ships.
 Along with the boat tours, you can also explore several permanent and visiting exhibits that detail San Diego's maritime legacy using art and artifacts.
 Travelers say the exhibits are fascinating, even for youngsters.

 The Maritime Museum sits on the San Diego Bay just 2 miles south of the San Diego International Airport on North Harbor Drive.
-It's open daily from 9 a.m. to 8 p.m. with cruises departing at 11:30 a.m. and docking at 4 p.m.
-General admission to the museum is $16 for adults and $8 for children.
-Check the museum's website for more information about current exhibits and to book your Adventure Sail.
+It's open daily from 9 a.m. to 9 p.m. except for certain holidays and after Labor Day Weekend when fall hours kick in (9 a.m. to 8 p.m.).
+General admission to the museum is $18 for adults and $8 children between the ages of 3 and 12.